Exchange Rate in Norway

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to monthly GDP data released by Statistics Norway, total economic output fell 0.3% in November compared to the previous month in seasonally-adjusted terms, contrasting October’s revised 1.1% increase (previously reported: +0.8% month-on-month).
+According to monthly GDP data released by Statistics Norway, total economic output increased 0.2% in January compared to the previous month in seasonally-adjusted terms, contrasting December’s flat growth reading.

-According to Statistics Norway, industrial production fell a seasonally-adjusted 1.5% in November compared to the previous month, contrasting the 2.3% rise in October.
+According to Statistics Norway, industrial production fell a seasonally-adjusted 2.2% in January compared to the previous month, representing a deterioration from the 1.0% fall in December.